Swamy-s-Tech-Skills-Academy/aspire-demo89x/README.md

 azd up
 ```

-This script automatically:

-1. Sets the `AZURE_ENV_SUFFIX` environment variable
-2. Generates infrastructure using `azd infra generate --force`
-3. Applies custom naming conventions to all resources
-4. Provides a summary of the naming changes
+### GitHub Actions CI/CD

+Set up GitHub Environments (`Dev`, `Test`) with the required variables and trigger deployments through GitHub Actions workflows.
+See [GitHub Environments Setup Guide](docs/github-environments-setup.md) for detailed instructions.

 All resources will follow the `sv-*-{env}` naming convention for easy identification and management in the Azure Portal.

 ---

-## 🏗️ Custom Azure Resource Naming Solution
+## 🏗️ Dynamic Azure Resource Naming Solution

-This project implements a comprehensive, **fully automated** custom naming convention for Azure resources that addresses the challenges of maintaining consistent naming across environments when using .NET Aspire and Azure Developer CLI (azd).
+This project implements a comprehensive, **fully automated** and **parameter-driven** custom naming convention for Azure resources that addresses the challenges of maintaining consistent naming across environments when using .NET Aspire and Azure Developer CLI (azd).

 ### 🎯 Problem Statement